Loading...

 Stay Hydrated

-Drink a glass of water before your meal to help with digestion and to make you feel fuller, potentially leading to reduced food intake.
+Drink water before your meal to help with digestion and slow down sugar absorption.

 Mindful Eating